 People always ask me to share my travel safety tips for a solo female traveller.
-I can think of a few basic ones like don’t wear flashy jewellery to attract unwanted attention, beware of pickpocketing in busy places and don’t hang out in dark alleys.
-These are just some basic safety tips for women even if you are not travelling.
-If there are certain things you don’t do in your home city, don’t do it in a foreign city.
+I can think of a few basic ones, like not wearing flashy jewellery to attract unwanted attention, being aware of pick pocketing in busy places, and not hanging out in dark alleys.
+These are just some basic safety tips for women, even if you are not travelling.
+If there are certain things you don’t do in your home city, don’t do them in a foreign city.

 There are a few other tips I can share with you that are related to travelling solo and safety.
 I learned most of these while travelling alone for the last 19+ years.
-And I’m sharing my stories so that you won’t be making the same mistakes as I did.
+And I’m sharing my stories so you won’t make the same mistakes as I did.

 In this post, I’ll share with you my top 15 solo female travel safety tips (and I’ll keep adding more when I think of more).

 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost.
 Thank you for supporting this website.
 For more information, please read our disclosure for more info.

 1. Choose a destination where you feel safe

 First, I google my destination to see if it is “safe”, which means I search for the country’s safety ranking.
 And I’m usually pretty good at keeping up with current events so that I am aware of certain countries are going through a war, if a natural disaster just struck, etc.